ryanmrestivo/metasploit-resource-files/README.md

 <blockquote>Resource scripts provides an easy way for us to automate repetitive tasks in Metasploit.
 Conceptually they're just like batch scripts, they contain a set of commands that are automatically and sequentially executed when you load the script in Metasploit.
 You can create a resource script by chaining together a series of Metasploit console commands or by directly embedding Ruby to do things like call APIs, interact with objects in the database, modules and iterate actions.
 This repository is designed to demonstrate what resource files [ERB](https://www.offensive-security.com/metasploit-unleashed/custom-scripting/) can accomplish when automating tasks in msfconsole, and they are written to take advantage of multi-hosts-exploitation-scan tasks (manage large databases of hosts) from scanning the LAN for alive hosts, scan attackers input rhosts or scan wan networks in search of rhosts to exploit.</blockquote>

-**This repository contains various resource files to assist in exploitation or Metasploit database related issues.**<br/>
 ! metasploit-resource-files-image

 <br/>